board of directors

 website director

-Adam Fernandes returns to the Pride and Remembrance Association for the second year as Website Director.
+Adam Fernandes returns to the Pride and Remembrance Association for the fourth year as the Website Director.
 Adam is a technology professional with more than 15 years experience as a software developer and manager of software delivery teams.
-He currently works on their Digital Team as a Manager of Wireless Shop & Buy at TELUS, and has taken on leadership roles in “Spectrum”, TELUS's internal employee resource group where he's promoted awareness and support for 2SLGBTQ+ team members in the workplace.
+He currently works for TELUS as a Manager of Retail Sales Systems and has taken on leadership roles in โ€œSpectrumโ€, TELUS's internal employee resource group where he's promoted awareness and support for 2SLGBTQ+ team members in the workplace.

-Adam is currently pursuing his Masters of Business Administration at the University of Victoria in British Columbia.
+Adam recently completed his Masters of Business Administration (MBA) at the University of Victoria in British Columbia.
 He is also the Spectrum Global Community Prime supporting TELUS team members across the globe to support fundraising and volunteer work in the communities where they live and work.
-When he’s not working, Adam is a member of Frontrunners Toronto, plays dodgeball, and enjoys giving back to his community.
+When heโ€™s not working, Adam is a member of Frontrunners Toronto, plays dodgeball, and enjoys giving back to his community.
 In 2022, Adam participated in the pride & remembrance run for the first time, joined the board in 2023 and is excited to be involved in the Run again this year.

-beneficiary director
+operations director

-fundraising director
+community & fundraising director